-Arrange the succulents in the tray by varying color, shape, and size of the plants.
+Arrange the succulents in the tray by varying the colour, shape, and size of the plants.
 Use a paintbrush to dust excess soil off of the leaves.

 Fill in the spaces around the plants with reindeer moss to give the arrangement a finished look.

-Your succulent valentine is a great way to root and grow new succulents until they are ready to move to larger pots.
-Rooting them around Valentine’s Day in the house will mean they will have strong roots by May when they can be used for a whole variety of projects.
+Your succulent valentines is a great way to root and grow new succulents until they are ready to move to larger pots.
+Rooting them in the house around Valentine’s Day will mean they will have strong roots by May, when they can be used for a variety of projects.

 Until then, water them sparingly and keep them somewhere sunny.